‘B&B’ Recap For Wednesday, December 11: Ridge & Brooke Sign The Divorce Papers

-The Bold and the Beautiful recap for Wednesday, December 11 features Zoe Buckingham (Kiara Barnes) who called Thomas Forrester (Matthew Atkinson).
-She was still staying with Vincent Walker (Joe LoCicero) and she wanted to know if he made any progress in his plans for the future.
-Thomas tried to assure Zoe that she would soon have her job back at Forrester Creations, per She Knows Soaps.
-He asked Zoe to be patient with him but she felt lonely.
+The Bold and the Beautiful recap for Wednesday, December 11 features Zoe Buckingham (Kiara Barnes) calling Thomas Forrester (Matthew Atkinson).
+She was still staying with Vincent Walker (Joe LoCicero) and she wanted to know if Thomas made any progress in his plans for the future.
+He tried to assure Zoe that she would soon have her job back at Forrester Creations, per She Knows Soaps.
+He asked her to be patient with him but she felt lonely.

 At Spencer Publications, Liam Spencer (Scott Clifton) encouraged Hope Logan (Annika Noelle) to hire somebody else to work on her line.
 Hope relayed that Thomas’ designs were good but Liam felt that she could train someone else.
 Liam begged hope to be careful because he wanted her to be safe.